Who are the language mentors?

 - Full-Time Mentors: The Center has a full-time language mentors for both Swahili and Hindi.
 Dr. Agnes Kimokoti is the Five College Swahili Mentor.
-Karla Carruth is the full-time post-baccalaureate Teaching Assistant for Hindi.
-Both full-time mentors have the Five College Center for the Study of World Languages as a home base, but conduct tutorials and conversation sessions on all five campuses each week.
+Karla Carruth is the Teaching Assistant for Hindi and Urdu.
+Both mentors have the Five College Center for World Languages as a home base, but conduct tutorials and conversation sessions on all five campuses each week.

-- Visiting Fulbright Scholars and Five College International Scholars: Each year the Five College Center for the Study of World Languages hosts visiting scholars who work as language mentors with the program.
+- Visiting Fulbright Scholars and Five College International Scholars: Each year the Five College Center for World Languages hosts visiting scholars who work as language mentors with the program.
 Most of these scholars come through the Fulbright Foreign Language Teaching Assistant Program.
 This program brings young scholars who are training to teach English in their home countries to the U.S. for one year.
 The scholars gain experience in language pedagogy by teaching their native language to speakers of English, while also having the opportunity to live and work in an American academic environment.

 - Local Graduate Students: A few local graduate students work as language tutors and conversation partners each semester.